mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting 'instant messaging' and similar functionality.
 Again using DNS for naming, XMPP requires federation to facilitate rendezvous of users from different systems.

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
-Because federation is voluntary, some operators made a decision to attempt to capture their users into a single service, rather than provide the benefits of global interoperability (see {{platform}}).
+Because federation is voluntary, some operators made a decision to attempt to capture their users into a single service, rather than provide the benefits of global interoperability.

 The examples above show that federation can be a useful technique to avoid direct centralization, but on its own is not sufficient to avoid indirect centralization.
 If the value provided by a protocol can be captured by a single entity, they may use the protocol as a platform to obtain a 'winner take all' outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally 'tilt the table' towards a few operators of these protocols.

 ## Multi-Stakeholder Administration is Hard {#multi}

-Delegating the administraiton of a centralized function to a multi-stakeholder body is an onerous but sometimes necessary way to mitigate any resulting centralization.
+Delegating the administration of a necessarily centralized function (see {{necessary}}) to a multi-stakeholder body is an onerous but sometimes necessary way to mitigate any resulting centralization.

-A multi-stakeholder body is an institution that includes representatives of different kinds of parties that are affected by the system's operation ('stakeholders') in an attempt to make well-reasoned, broadly agreed-to, and authoritative decisions.
+A multi-stakeholder body is an institution that includes representatives of the different kinds of parties that are affected by the system's operation ('stakeholders') in an attempt to make well-reasoned, broadly agreed-to, and authoritative decisions.

 The most relevant example of this technique is the administration of the Domain Name System {{?RFC1035}}, which as a 'single source of truth' requires centralization of the naming function.
-To mitigate centralization, the function is carried out by multiple root servers that are administered by separate operators -- themselves diverse in geography and a selection of corporate entities, non-profits and government bodies from many jurisdictions and affiliations.
+To mitigate centralization, this task is carried out by multiple root servers that are administered by separate operators -- themselves diverse in geography and a selection of corporate entities, non-profits and government bodies from many jurisdictions and affiliations.
 Furthermore, those operators are regulated by ICANN, which is defined as a globally multi-stakeholder body with representation from a end users, governments, operators, and others.

 Another example of multi-stakeholderism is the standardization of Internet protocols themselves.
 Because a specification effectively controls the behavior of implementations that are conformant with it, the standarization process can be seen as a single point of control.
 As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, and take into account the views of different stakeholder groups {{?RFC8890}}.

 Yet another example is the administration of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
-To assure that all parties meet the operational and security requirements necessary to provide the desired properties, the CAB Forum was established as an oversight body that involves both of those parties as stakeholders.
+To assure that all parties meet the operational and security requirements necessary to provide the desired properties, the CA/Browser Forum was established as an oversight body that involves both of those parties as stakeholders.

 In each of these examples, setup and ongoing operation of a multi-stakeholder organization is not trivial.
 This is the major downside of such an approach.
-Additionally, the legitimacy of such an organization cannot be assumed, and may be difficult to establish and maintain (see {{LEGITIMACY-MULTI}}).
+Additionally, the legitimacy of such an organization cannot be assumed, and may be difficult to establish and maintain (see, eg, {{LEGITIMACY-MULTI}}).
 This concern is especially relevant if the function being coordinated is broad, complex, and/or contentious.

 ## Blockchains Are Not Magical {#distributed}